jasonumiker/aws-iot-grovepi/README.md

 ### Step 6 - Rule to store incoming TanH raw data from MQTT in an S3 bucket
 1. Go to the S3 Console and click `+ Create bucket`
-1. For bucket name use `[your name]-tandh-raw` e.g. jumiker-tandh-raw (this name needs to be globally unique)
+1. For bucket name use `username-tandh-raw` e.g. jumiker-tandh-raw (this name needs to be globally unique)
 1. Click `Create`
 1. Go to the IoT Core Console
 1. On the left-hand side go to `Act` then click `Create rule`